Business & Technology

 Below are some of the key takeaways from Ponemon and Manky that explain why organizations should shift from a detection-based focus to one that is centered on breach prevention to save on the resources, costs, damages, time, and loss of reputation that occurs following a successful attack.

-Benchmark research conducted by the Ponemon Institute concluded that, the global six-year average, cost of a data breach amounts to $3.78 million.
+The average cost of a data breach is $3.78 million, according to benchmark research conducted by the Ponemon Institute.
 However, the financial consequences of a data breach can vary based on several factors, including root causes, network size, and the type of data held by an organization.

 Overall, malicious attacks were found to be the leading root cause of data breaches, followed by human error and system glitches.
 Loss of business was determined to be the most significant cost contributor resulting from business disruption, system downtime, customer turnover, and reputational damage that inevitably result in revenue losses.
 Additionally, cost amplifiers like cloud migration, IT complexity, and third-party breaches were found to add close to $370,000 to the total cost of a breach.